 As noted above, Abbas saw the expulsion of Iraqi Jews as a prototype of what happened in other Arab countries.
 He described how Zionist movements began operating in Iraq in the 1940s with the assistance of the British embassy and the suspicious collaboration of then-Prime Minister Nuri Said.
 A vigorous public campaign eventually led to legislation revoking the Iraqi citizenship of Jews.
 Once their citizenship was revoked, the Jews tried to flee the country by any means possible, legal or otherwise.
 The few who insisted on remaining suffered “criminal treatment” by “the triad of Zionism-imperialism-reactionary [Arab] regimes”.

 Abbas also criticized the Arab decision to boycott Western authors who wrote about Israel.
 He believed in meeting with these writers and trying to persuade them.
 It was fundamentally wrong, he argued, that not being familiar with Israel would aid the Arab struggle against it.
 Fighting the enemy can only be effective if you have a deep understanding of its culture: As part of the policy of rejecting Israeli society, the Arab regimes – especially those neighboring Israel – thought that by being ignorant and by educating their populace to be ignorant through avoiding any mention of Israel and Israelis, they would erase their existence!
-Some even took their revolutionary ideas so far as to believe that Israel only “exists virtually”.
+Some even took their revolutionary ideas so far as to believe that Israel only “virtually exists”.
 This theoretical discovery of a “virtual Israel” worked well for the regimes’ media, which repeated the term over and over without giving it a second thought or pausing to consider the consequences […].
 In doing so, the media believed they were playing their part in the “struggle” and this eased their consciences.
 They provided a noble public service and boosted the fighting spirit on the Palestinian issue, fulfilling the public desire to fight an enemy that they know almost nothing about except that it is “virtual”.
-But succumbing to illusions has nothing to do with reality.”
+But succumbing to illusions has nothing to do with reality. ” fulfilling the public desire to fight an enemy that they know almost nothing about except that it is “virtual”.
+But succumbing to illusions has nothing to do with reality. ” fulfilling the public desire to fight an enemy that they know almost nothing about except that it is “virtual”.
+But succumbing to illusions has nothing to do with reality. ”